cybercongress/cyb-ts/README.md

 ## Features
 - search
+- caching of surfed content
 - cyberlinking
-- transfer and stake CYBs
+- transfer and stake EUL
+- ETH, ATOM and EUL balance monitoring
 - brain monitoring
+- and so much more!

 ## Build